 oxygen is reduced.
 With less oxygen in the water the

 trout become stressed.
 About 68 degrees F. is the

 breaking point for the Brook, Rainbow and Brown trout.

 At or above 68 F. there is too little oxygen in the water for the fish to be active and they will naturally become dormant to save energy.
 If we fed the fish when they should be takin' it easy, they would use up their energy getting the food but then could not digest the food.
 It would be like they had asthma, got excited and couldn't breathe at all.
 That makes them so sick that they die and quickly.

 We are the oldest craft shop in the same location in Georgia.
-For 43 years now we have endeavered to provide the best functional stoneware by our own potters and from some specially selected potters around the southeast and U.S.A.
+For over 49 years now we have endeavered to provide the best functional stoneware by our own potters and from some specially selected potters around the southeast and U.S.A.